oracle/python-cx_Oracle/doc/src/installation.rst

 3. Set the environment variable ``PATH`` to include the path that you created in step 2.
 For example, on Windows 7, update ``PATH`` in Control Panel -> System -> Advanced System Settings -> Advanced -> Environment Variables -> System Variables -> PATH.
+Alternatively use ``SET`` to change your ``PATH`` in each command prompt window before you run python.

+   If you have other Oracle software installed, then when you use Python you will need to make sure that the Instant Client directory, e.g. ``C:\oracle\instantclient_12_2``, occurs in ``PATH`` before any other Oracle directories.

    Restart any open command prompt windows.

+4. Oracle Instant Client libraries require a Visual Studio redistributable with a 64-bit or 32-bit architecture to match Instant Client's architecture.
+Each Instant Client version requires a different redistributable version:

+       - For Instant Client 11.2 install `VS 2005 64-bit <https://www.microsoft.com/en-us/download/details.aspx?id=18471>`__ or `VS 2005 32-bit <https://www.microsoft.com/en-ca/download/details.aspx?id=3387>`__
+       - For Instant Client 12.1 install `VS 2010 <https://support.microsoft.com/en-us/kb/2977003#bookmark-vs2010>`__
+       - For Instant Client 12.2 install `VS 2013 <https://support.microsoft.com/en-us/kb/2977003#bookmark-vs2013>`__

-4. If you intend to co-locate optional Oracle configuration files such as ``tnsnames.ora``, ``sqlnet.ora`` or ``oraaccess.xml`` with Instant Client, then create a ``network\admin`` subdirectory, for example ``C:\oracle\instantclient_12_2\network\admin``.
+5. If you intend to co-locate optional Oracle configuration files such as ``tnsnames.ora``, ``sqlnet.ora`` or ``oraaccess.xml`` with Instant Client, then create a ``network\admin`` subdirectory, for example ``C:\oracle\instantclient_12_2\network\admin``.